• Skip to primary navigation

 2. Lay them flat on some parchment paper on a baking sheet and freeze until solid.

-3. Once the pancakes are solid you can transfer them to a freezer-safe container until you are ready to eat the.
+3. Once the pancakes are solid, you can transfer them to a freezer-safe container until you are ready to eat them.
 Note - I like to stack them between parchment paper pieces to help prevent them from sticking.

 To reheat frozen grain-free waffles.